 The first of the Saturday evening concerts, broadcast live from studio 8-H at Radio City, New York, was heard on Christmas in 1937.
 As Francis Chase wrote in the October 1938 issue of Radio Stars, a studio audience of

 over 1,400 persons sat breathless as the white-haired, flashing-eyed, dynamic little figure of Toscanini mounted the podium before one of the greatest symphony orchestras ever assembled; certainly the greatest ever presented wholly for the radio audience.
 The finest instrumentalists from many great American orchestras sat beneath the master’s baton, while in the brilliant audience, listeners hardly breathed.
 There was not the faintest rustle of a program (so that no slightest sound should mar the transmission, programs had been printed on silk).

-The stick with which he conducted the NBC orchestra (if himself not always too well), must have been a kind of crutch to Toscanini.
-It not only kept him going, but had America begging him to return.
-It enabled him to hold together a body of artists, at an age when most men can barely keep theirs from falling apart.
+The stick with which he conducted the NBC orchestra (if not always too well), must have been a kind of crutch to Toscanini.
+It enabled him to hold together a body of artists at an age when most men can barely keep their own from falling apart.